tanzircoderrect/OpenRace/website/docs/doc-setup-dev-env.md

 ### Install Conan

 Conan is used to automatically manage OpenRace's dependencies (except for LLVM).
+Here are two ways to install Conan.

-If you already have python and pip installed, the easiest way to install Conan is by running either of the following:
+The easiest way is through python and pip if you already have them installed:
 ```shell
 # Python2
 pip install conan